This blog was first published in 2019 and updated on December 8, 2021.

 - Integrate financials with departmental data sources for holistic performance analysis

-What Is Modern FP&A Software?
+What Is Modern Financial Planning and Analysis Software?

 An offline, disconnected Excel spreadsheet system can show budget owners and management obsolete, inaccurate and competing versions of what should be consistent numbers.
 Other challenges with Excel include:

-- Scalability: Excel is a powerful, intuitive and feature-rich program, but one thing it’s not is a database.
+Excel is a powerful, intuitive and feature-rich program, but one thing it’s not is a database.
 Trying to combine, analyze or report on large volumes of data in a standalone spreadsheet simply isn’t practical.

 Excel: Integration vs. Imitation

 Features like data integration and version control eliminate many of Excel’s limitations, but the vast majority of users still have a hard time moving past Excel.
-Most finance professionals have used it their entire careers, and will often go out of their way to use what they’re most comfortable with: real, full-featured, flexible Excel.
+Most finance professionals have used it their entire careers and will often go out of their way to use what they’re most comfortable with: real, full-featured, flexible Excel.

-The ideal solution is to combine the best of both worlds, by using Excel as a window into a centralized, connected database.
-This approach enables teams to continue using Excel, while adding:
+The ideal solution is to combine the best of both worlds by using Excel as a window into a centralized, connected database.
+This approach enables teams to continue using Excel while adding: